-Trainees will qualify for examination by the American Board of Internal Medicine in medical oncology or hematology/oncology after successful completion of the two or three-year program, respectively.
-The program’s primary objective is to train clinically competent, compassionate, board eligible physicians with a broad knowledge of medical oncology and hematology through a combination of intensive inpatient service exposure on oncology, hematology, leukemia, stem cell transplant and consult service; rotations including gynecology/oncology, radiation oncology, neuro-oncology, hematopathology, blood banking, and hospice and palliative care; and broad outpatient exposure through continuity, ambulatory, and elective clinic blocks.
+Trainees will qualify for examination by the American Board of Internal Medicine in medical oncology or hematology/oncology after successful completion of the two- or three-year program, respectively.
+The program’s primary objective is to train clinically competent, compassionate, board-eligible physicians with a broad knowledge of medical oncology and hematology through a combination of intensive inpatient service exposure on oncology, hematology, leukemia, stem cell transplant and consult service; rotations including gynecology/oncology, radiation oncology, neuro-oncology, hematopathology, blood banking and hospice and palliative care; and broad outpatient exposure through continuity, ambulatory and elective clinic blocks.

-In addition, fellows are required to dedicate a portion of their fellowship to either laboratory-based research or clinical research which provides training in laboratory assays in cancer medicine, conducting and reporting clinical trials and communication with other physician-scientists.
+In addition, fellows are required to dedicate a portion of their fellowship to either laboratory-based research or clinical research that provides training in laboratory assays in cancer medicine, conducting and reporting clinical trials and communication with other physician-scientists.
 Finally, the program offers a wealth of didactic and patient-oriented educational experiences through weekly formal case review conferences, journal club, tumor boards, board review, basic lecture series and teaching attending rounds.

-The strengths of our program include rigorous clinical training, with exposure to a diverse patient population, a wealth of educational opportunities, experienced mentors, and committed time to pursue either laboratory or patient-oriented/translational research.
+The strengths of our program include rigorous clinical training, with exposure to a diverse patient population, a wealth of educational opportunities, experienced mentors and committed time to pursue either laboratory or patient-oriented/translational research.
 Many of our faculty are world-recognized experts in the fields of hematology and oncology and are committed to clinical and laboratory-based research.